 C.R.
 Bard has been in the transvaginal mesh cases from the very beginning.
-I really do believe they are going to try to put together a global settlement that will resolve more than just the cases with pending trial dates.
-But in the meantime, Bard is going to do what it has done from the beginning of this litigation: wage war.
-But facts are stubborn things which brings us back to the same theme: these cases are going to settle.
+I really believe they will try to put together a global settlement that will resolve more than just the cases with pending trial dates.
+But in the meantime, Bard will do what it has done from the beginning of this litigation: wage war.
+But facts are stubborn things which brings us back to the same theme: these cases will settle.

 The court found that even if Bard had not already conceded on the issue, the case – specifically the design defect case – should have gone to a jury.
 Under Georgia law – which is the law this West Virginia judge applied to the case – all a plaintiff must show is that “the device did not operate as intended and this was the proximate cause of [the plaintiff’s] injuries.”

-Finally, on the issue of punitive damages, the court found that a reasonable jury could have found clear and convincing evidence that the company’s conduct demonstrated “an entire want of care raising the presumption of conscious indifference to the consequences.”
+Finally, on the issue of punitive damages, the court found that a reasonable jury could have found clear and convincing evidence that the company’s conduct showed “an entire want of care raising the presumption of conscious indifference to the consequences.”
 Why?
-Because Bard executives were told point blank not to use polypropylene resin for permanent implantation in the human body.
+Because Bard executives were told point-blank not to use polypropylene resin for permanent implantation in the human body.
 They did it anyway.

 If you have experienced transvaginal mesh side effects or complications with Avaulta or any other vaginal mesh product, you may be entitled to money damages for your injuries.
 Contact an experienced attorney at 800-553-8082, or go online for a free case review form.
 We are here to help you.